David Dorfman

 David Dorfman (born February 7, 1993) is an American attorney and retired actor.
-He portrayed Aidan Keller in the 2002 horror film remake The Ring, and its 2005 sequel The Ring Two.
+He portrayed Aidan Keller in the 2002 horror film remake The Ring and its 2005 sequel, The Ring Two.
 His other film roles include Sammy in Panic, Joey in Bounce, and Jedidiah Hewitt in The Texas Chainsaw Massacre.
 He has also portrayed Charles Wallace Murry in the film version of A Wrinkle in Time.
 In 2008, Dorfman appeared in the film Drillbit Taylor.
-He was cast alongside Thomas Haden Church in Zombie Roadkill, and appeared as a soldier of the Lannisters in the Game of Thrones seventh season episode "Dragonstone."
+He was cast alongside Thomas Haden Church in Zombie Roadkill.